-In doing so, he laid waste to the medieval layout and buildings that had stood before, creating a brash, bombastic city in its place.
+In doing so, he laid waste to the medieval layout and buildings that had stood before, creating a confident, ordered city in its place.
 Many people mourned the loss of the old Paris but Impressionist artists including Caillebotte and Pissarro embraced the artistic views that the new city afforded.
 Caillebotte’s works use realism to show the viewer the orderly, grand city that Paris had become.

 One painting, ‘The Pont de l’Europe’ from 1876, is a shining example of his work celebrating the modern Paris that had been constructed during this era.
 Caillebotte’s painting depicts the enormous iron bridge, hinting at his engineering background.

 This iconic feature of the new Parisian landscape was a subject he returned to multiple times.
 Thanks to Caillebotte’s eagle-eyed style, his paintings are now regarded by art historians as a valuable insight into the city’s radical transformation and the social implications of the changes.

 The Floor Scrapers